chrisgleitze/full-vim-experience/README.md

 # The Full Vim experience - where to start using Vim, Neovim recommendations, Vim in the browser and OS

-This is my guide for the full Vim developer experience, so you can use Vim in the IDE, the browser and on your Operation System (OS).
+This is my guide to the full Vim developer experience, so you can use Vim in the IDE, the browser and on your Operation System (OS).

 ## tl;dr - just give me the summary